What’s the best desktop browser for Netflix?

-Netflix is still one of the best options for binge-watching your favorite shows.
-Before you grab your laptop or fire up your desktop browser, you need to know something.
-Your favorite browser is probably not the best place to watch Netflix.
+Netflix remains one of the top choices for binge-watching your favorite shows.
+However, before you fire it up on your laptop or desktop browser, it’s important to note that your favorite browser may not provide the best viewing experience for the streaming service.

-So, what’s the best place to watch Netflix on your desktop if you want to watch content at the highest definition?
+So, what is the best browser to watch Netflix on your desktop, especially if you want to stream content in high definition?

 Which browser should I use for Netflix?

 Short answer: Microsoft Edge for PC / Safari for Mac

 That’s right.
 Microsoft Edge.
 That’s the browser you need to use on Windows to playback Netflix in 4K.